 Glycolysis is the 10-step metabolic respiration of the sugar glucose.
 The purpose of glycolysis is to yield chemical energy for use by a cell.
 Scientists consider glycolysis an ancient respiration pathway because it can occur in the absence of oxygen, which is how it could allow the survival of primitive anaerobic bacteria that predated Earth’s oxygen atmosphere.

 Plants and other autotrophs create glucose during photosynthesis using solar energy and carbon dioxide.
 Heterotrophs must ingest their sugar by eating plants, autotrophs, and other food sources.
 The sugar is available in a wide variety of foods directly or as starch and cellulose, which break down into glucose.
 Glucose dissolves in water and, with the help of enzymes, can easily be transported into or out of a cell, depending on its relative concentrations on either side of a cell membrane.

 The first enzyme within the glycolysis pathway is hexokinase, which converts glucose to glucose-6-phosphate (G6P).
 This first step depletes the glucose concentration of the cell, thereby helping additional glucose to diffuse into the cell.
 The G6P product doesn't readily diffuse out of the cell, so hexokinase in effect locks up a glucose molecule for use by the cell.
 Nine other enzymes participate in glycolysis with one used in each step of the process.

-ATP is a coenzyme that stores, transports and releases chemical energy within cells.
+ATP is a coenzyme that stores, transports, and releases chemical energy within cells.
 An ATP molecule contains three phosphate groups, each held by a high-energy bond.
-ATP yields chemical energy when enzymes remove one or more phosphate groups, In the reverse reaction, enzymes use energy when adding phosphates to precursors, resulting in the production of ATP.
+ATP yields chemical energy when enzymes remove one or more phosphate groups.
+In the reverse reaction, enzymes use energy when adding phosphates to precursors, resulting in the production of ATP.